ipython/ipython/docs/source/index.rst

 The Command line interface inherit all the above functionality and posses

-* real multiline editting.
+* real multi-line editing.

 * syntax highlighting as you type

-* intgration with command line editor for a better workflow.
+* integration with command line editor for a better workflow.

 The kernel also have its share of feature, when used with a compatible frontend it allows for: